werf/werf/docs/_includes/reference/cli/werf_kubectl_completion.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Output shell completion code for the specified shell (bash, zsh, fish, or powershell).
+Output shell completion code for the specified shell (bash or zsh).
 The shell code must be evaluated to provide interactive completion of kubectl commands.
 This can be done by sourcing it from the .bash_profile.

  Detailed instructions on how to do this are available here: